 The book throws light on central characteristics of Nazi ideology: ultranationalism and leader-worship, racial theory and antisemitism, totalitarianism and glorification of violence.
 Additionally, the text deals with the strong element of occultism in Nazism, and gives us insight into the psychological effect of Nazi ideology – how Nazi ideals and attitudes made individuals embrace the Hitler regime wholeheartedly.
 This is a dramatic tale of fanatical passion and boundary-transcending violence – the story of how a “political religion” is born and acquires such power over men’s minds that people are motivated to the most drastic actions culminating with the Holocaust.

-It is with excitement I have read Carl Müller Frøland’s book «Nazismens idéunivers».
-I am excited because it is so liberating to see a young academic diving into a project of such scope – and succeeding with it.
+It is with excitement that I have read Carl Müller Frøland’s book 'Nazismens idéunivers'.
+I am excited because it is so liberating to see a young academic embark on a project of such scope — and succeed with it.

-One of the most important books this fall.
+One of the most important books this autumn.
 6/6

 Undoubtedly, this debut book is a masterpiece in many ways, and will stand for a long time as a text which is hard to ignore.

-Pieces about Nazism as religion of nature, about the Führer cult as shaman adoration and the SS as prime example are places where the author is at his very best. [...] dramatic historical brushstrokes [...] great colour illustrations.
+Pieces on Nazism as religion of nature, about the Führer cult as shaman adoration and the SS as prime example are places where the author is at his very best. [...] dramatic historical brushstrokes [...] great colour illustrations.